 Identifying management bias in estimates

 ISA 540.32 requires you to evaluate whether indicators of possible management bias exist.
-ISA 540.A129 lists the types of indicators you’re looking for.
-The critical ones for mid-tier engagements are directional consistency, anchoring behaviour, and selective use of assumptions.
+ISA 540 .A129 lists the types of indicators you’re looking for.
+The critical ones for mid-tier engagements are directional consistency, anchoring behaviour, selective use of assumptions, and optimistic weighting of scenarios.

 Directional consistency means the estimates all move in the same direction.
 If every judgmental estimate on the file sits at the optimistic end of the range (low provisions, high asset valuations, long useful lives, aggressive revenue recognition on estimates), that’s a bias indicator.
 No single estimate may be unreasonable on its own.
 The pattern is the problem.